JAREDKEVIN/INSUARANCE-WEBSITE-WEEK-2-IP/README.md

 ## Setup/Installation Requirements
-*Make sure you have access to an updated browser *Click on the live link to access my GITHUB repository *Enjoy the very best by ordering from the website.
+*Make sure you have access to an updated browser *Click on the live link to access my GITHUB repository *Enjoy the very best by experiencing our various insuarance options.

 ## Known Bugs
 Still under construction and improvements are beind made on a daily basis.